AriusX7/tvm-assistant/README.md

 ```$ createdb database_name```

 There are some best practices involved with create databases.
-You can find those and a ways to fix common issues with that command on [this page](https://www.postgresql.org/docs/12/tutorial-createdb.html).
+You can find those and ways to fix common issues with that command on [this page](https://www.postgresql.org/docs/12/tutorial-createdb.html).

 After creating the database, you will need to access it.
 It is done by using: